 Mapping the New Building Safety Regulatory Framework

-Gateway 3: The final Gateway comes into play once the construction is complete.
-A completion certificate application must be submitted and approved to confirm that the higher-risk residential building (HRRB) complies with all applicable requirements of the building regulations.
-This approval is the last barrier before a building can be legally occupied, ensuring that the completed structure is safe for residents.
+Gateway 3: After construction is completed, the final Gateway is activated.
+A completion certificate application must be submitted and authorised to demonstrate that the higher-risk residential building (HRRB) meets all applicable construction regulations.
+This approval is the final requirement before a building can be legally occupied, assuring that the finished structure is safe for residents.

 Easy Compliance with 好色导航 LB Aproplan